jvzonlab/LabelFreeTracker/README.md

 Now start the training process by running `train_cell_painting.bat` again.
 Within an hour or so, training should be done.
 You'll get an output folder with example images showing how the results of the network improved (or not) after each trianing epoch.

-## Predicting nucleus or cell membrane images
+## Predicting nucleus images or cell membrane images